 According to statistics, England is now one of the most expensive countries to study for a degree making it unsurprising that some people are thinking twice before deciding to embark on a higher education adventure at a university campus.

-Encouragingly, the same report from the OECD
+Encouragingly, a report from the OECD

-also shows that those with degree-level qualifications earn around 60%
+shows that those with degree-level qualifications earn around 60%

 So, do prospective students need to grin and bear it, or is there anything you can do to reduce the cost of a university degree?

 Universities that charge over £6,000 per year are obliged to offer financial assistance to students from lower income backgrounds.
 In addition, many universities and some charities offer regular sources of funding to students based on other factors, such as academic excellence, sporting prowess or musicianship.

 There are three major types of funding to look out for: bursaries, scholarships and fee waivers.
 Scholarships and bursaries are similar, in the sense that the money is given up front.
 The major difference between the two is that scholarships tend to be aimed at students with excellent academic records, whereas bursaries are usually designed to support students from low-income families.